Mael7307/CARENLI/README.md

-# Multi-Agent Reasoning System
+# CARENLI

-This repository contains the core for "Carnap: A Multi-Agentic Framework for Adaptive LLM-Symbolic Reasoning".
+This repository contains the core for "CARENLI: Compartmentalised Agentic Reasoning for Clinical NLI".

 ## Repository Structure